comp426-2022-fall/a99-group01/docs/roles.md

 Dheya will be the database lead and work with the back end lead to ensure proper functionality.

 ### Design Lead
-Ce'niyah has amazing figma skills.
+Ce'Niyah has amazing figma skills.
 She will be the design lead for our project.